Community Development Policy

 New Markets Tax Credit

-The NMTC is set to expire at the end of 2019 unless Congress acts.
+Despite its tremendous success, the NMTC is not a permanent part of the tax code.
+In 2019, Congress passed a one-year extension of the NMTC at $5 billion – a $1.5 billion increase over FY 2019 and the program’s first allocation increase in over a decade.
+However, the NMTC is set to expire at the end of 2020 unless Congress acts.
 The New Markets Tax Credit Extension Act of 2019 (H.R.
 1680 and S. 750), introduced by Senators Ben Cardin (D-MD) and Roy Blunt (R-MO) and Representatives Terri Sewell (D-AL) and Tom Reed (R-NY), would make the NMTC a permanent part of the tax code and index the credit to inflation.
 LIIF strongly urges Congress to enact the bipartisan New Markets Tax Credit Extension Act of 2019 and provide much-needed certainty to investors, CDEs, and low-income communities.

 Healthy Food Financing Initiative